stef0u/stef0u.github.io/_posts/life/2015-12-24-hello-world.md

 Be a better photographer

 * Do at least 5 jobs that could have been paid work
-* Have at least one photo published in a known media distributer
+* Have at least one photo published in a known media distributor

 **Objective:**
 Be a better person